 2. Bonds Investment

-Besides the donation to the NDF, Malta Passport requirements also call for a contribution equivalent to at least €150,000 or $168,682 in any bonds, stocks, debentures or securities listed in the Malta stock exchange and approved by the government of Malta, deemed profitable to Malta’s overall development.
-An individual is expected to maintain the investment for a minimum period of 5 years.
+In addition to the donation to the NDF, Malta Passport requirements also call for at least a €150,000 or $168,682 contribution in any bonds, stocks, debentures or securities listed in the Malta stock exchange and approved by the government of Malta, deemed profitable to Malta’s overall development.
+The investment must be maintained for at least a 5 year period.

 3. Real Estate – Purchase or Rental

-Additional Expenses Under The Malta Citizenship By Investment Program
+Additional Expenses Relating To The Malta Citizenship By Investment Program

 Malta Residency and Visa Programs